ChrisMunene/ChrisMunene/README.md

 ## Previous Jobs
 - Worked as a Frontend Developer at [Nearside](https://www.nearside.com/), a venture-backed startup that is building financial products for small business owners.
+Nearside was acquired for $130 million by Plastiq in early 2023.
 - I was a [Facebook](https://meta.com/) intern at their Seattle office where I learned all things ✨Android✨.
 - I worked at [Dev: A Harvard Student Agency](https://www.hsa.dev/) as a full-stack developer where I built web and mobile apps for 2 years.
 - My first developer job was at [Twende Mobility](https://www.twende.app/), a Kenyan startup that is building logistics solutions such as carpooling and on demand delivery services.

 <details>
   <summary>Some interesting tidbits about me...</summary>